FACTBOX-What's next for Hong Kong's protest movement | Devdiscourse

 Aug.
 10 - Police fire volleys of tear gas to disperse protesters, sending tourists fleeing.
 Aug.
 2 - Thousands of civil servants join anti-government protests, defying a warning from authorities to remain politically neutral.

 July 21 - Police fire rubber bullets and tear gas as demonstrations descend into chaos and protesters target Beijing's representative office in city.
-Men wearing white T-shirts attack protesters in Yuen Long metro as they return from rally.
+Men wearing white T-shirts attack protesters at the Yuen Long metro station as they return from rally.
 July 14 - Clashes break out as tens of thousands of protesters escalate fight in suburbs.

 July 9 - Lam says extradition bill is "dead".
 Critics are not convinced.
 July 1 - Hong Kong protesters smash up The Hong Kong legislative building, marking a direct challenge to Beijing.